Comparison of Reservoir Computing topologies using the Recurrent Kernel approach

 We compute the final Gram matrix $G^\mathrm{RC}$ at time $T+1=11$.
 This Gram matrix is compared with the Gram matrix $G^\mathrm{RK}$ obtained using the associated Recurrent Kernel.
 The metric displayed is the Frobenius norm between the final Gram matrices:

 This metric is computed for different values of the reservoir weight standard deviations $\sigma_r$ and $\sigma_i$ which dictate the dynamics of the reservoir between 0 and 2.
-We perform this study for three typical activation functions: erf (differentiable and bounded), ReLU (sub-differentiable and unbounded), and sign (discontinuous and bounded).
+When $\sigma_r$ is small, dynamics are contractant, while they become chaotic for large values of $\sigma_r$.
+Theory only predicts convergence for the contractant case but it has also been observed for large $\sigma_r$.
+We typically choose $\sigma_r$ close to 1 to obtain non-chaotic but rich reservoir dynamics.
+We perform this study for three typical activation functions: erf (differentiable and bounded), sign (discontinuous and bounded), and ReLU (sub-differentiable and unbounded).
+Among these three, the error function would be the one generally used in practice.